How to improve your credit score rating [Update]

 • Don’t ignore legal letters

 If you’ve received a legal letter from a creditor, address it immediately!
-This is vitally important.
-There is likely to be a mail backlog through the Post Office for some time, so the chances are your letter may have been sent a long time ago.
+This is extremely important.
+The mail backlog through the Post Office will likely continue for some time, so there’s a chance your letter may have been sent a fair amount of time before you received it.

 MORE POSTS LIKE THIS